packit/packit.dev/content/docs/guide.md

 ## 2. Approval

-As a next step, you need to have a valid [Fedora Account System](https://fedoraproject.org/wiki/Account_System) account to be able to start using Packit Service.
+As a next step, you need to have a valid [Fedora Account System](https://fedoraproject.org/wiki/Account_System) account to be able to start using Packit Service in an upstream project.
+For GitHub, we have an automated way of self-approval, for other instances, [contact us](/#contact) and we will approve you manually.
 We require our new users to have `GitHub Username` field set in the FAS account so that we can automatically check for the match between the `GitHub Username` field in the FAS account and the GitHub account that triggers the verification.
 (If you don't know, where to set this value,